mgckind/easyaccess/README.md

 The format is the same as in command line, SQL statement must end with ;
 and to write output files it must be followed by > <output file>

+### Configuration

+The configuration file is located at $HOME/.easyaccess/config.ini

+but everything can be configured from inside easyaccess

+type:

+        DESDB ~> help config

+to see the meanings of all the options, and:

+        DESDB ~> config all show

+to see the current values, to modify one value, e.g., the prefetch value

+        DESDB ~> config prefetch set 50000

+and to see any particular option (e.g., timeout):

+        DESDB ~> config timeout show

 ### TODO
     - There is a bug with some versions of readline